-Katla macher jhol recipe – Let’s see how to make this light Bengali fish curry, you can make it in your kitchen with catla or rohu fish.
-Macher jhol is one of the simple, light and healthy Bengali fish curry recipes prepared with vegetables & little spices.
+Katla macher jhol recipe – Katla macher jhol is a light Bengali fish curry, you can make it in your kitchen with catla or rohu fish.
+Macher jhol is a simple, light and healthy traditional Bengali fish curry prepared with fried fish, vegetables, mustard oil & few spices.
 This Jhinge(ridge gourd in English), aloo, data(drumsticks in English), dhone ada jeera(ginger-cumin-coriander paste) bata diye macher patla jhol is an authentic fish preparation of our Bengali cuisine.
-Means a very light & healthy non-spicy fish curry is soothing for our stomach so ideal for our regular Bengali diet and piping hot rice or gorom Bhat is best to serve with this recipe.
+This light & healthy non-spicy fish curry is soothing for our stomach so ideal for our regular Bengali diet and piping hot rice or gorom Bhat is best to serve with this dish.

 Except for jeera coriander paste, tomato and coriander leaves are also used for making light Bengali fish curry, which enhances the taste and flavour of this recipe.
 Whereas the tanginess of tomato balances the taste and flavour of spices, on other hand coriander leaves(dhone pata) add an extra flavour to this fish curry.

 A very popular Bengali proverb is common in our community, “Mach e Bhat e Bangali”.
-Means Bengalis can not live without fish and rice.
-That is why wherever we go outside Bengal, we always search for freshwater fish for making our Bengali fish curry recipe.
-As Rui or Rohu and Katla are most commonly available in all Indian fish markets, so you can make this recipe sitting in any Indian state, we Bengali can easily make this stomach-soothing light fish curry macher jhol and enjoy.
+This means Bengalis can not live without fish and rice.
+That is why wherever we go outside Bengal, we always search for freshwater fish for making our Bengali style fish curry recipe.
+As Rui (Rohu fish) and Katla are most commonly available in all Indian fish markets, so you can make this recipe sitting in any Indian state.
+Bengali can easily make this stomach-soothing light fish curry (patla macher jhol) and enjoy it.

-If you want to have a healthy and tasty light Bengali fish curry for your regular diet, then must try this macher jhol with any sobji and rui, katla, chara pona, bata or tilapia any fish of your choice.
+If you want to have a healthy and tasty light Bengali fish curry for your regular diet.
+Then try this macher jhol with any sobji and rui, katla, chara pona, bata or tilapia any fish of your choice.
 My step-by-step recipe will help you to make it easier.

 You may check my other macher jhol recipes-

 Katla macher jhol recipe – a light Bengali fish curry

-Katla macher jhol – a simple light and healthy fish curry recipe of our Bengali cuisine made with Jhinge, aloo, danta, ada-jeere-dhone bata.
+Katla macher jhol is a simple, light and healthy fish curry recipe of our Bengali cuisine made with katla mach, Jhinge, aloo, data, ada-jeera-dhone bata.

 For frying fish